gbif/hp-swissnatcoll/en/how-to-publish-data.md

 # Prepare my data

+⚠️ You don't need to upload your entire database into the Aggregator.
+Some of your fields are purely internal management.
+  ✅ Focus on the most important fields first ([Mandatory fields](https://swissnatcoll.hp.gbif-staging.org/en/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator){:target="_blank"}, [MIDS fields](https://swissnatcoll.hp.gbif-staging.org/en/data-aggregator-faqs#additional-fields-increasing-data-quality-in-the-data-aggregator-mids){:target="_blank"}) and then proceed with the ones you think are important/interesting.
+⚠️ Check that your file does not have
+  ❌ catalogNumber duplicate
+  ❌ "N/A"
+  ❌ Special symbols ($, ç, ö, #, %, etc.)

-Please check out our [FAQs](/en/data-aggregator-faqs){:target="_blank"} on how to prepare your dataset/collection for the upload in the Data Aggregator.
+Please check out our [FAQs](/en/data-aggregator-faqs){:target="_blank"} for more details on how to prepare your dataset/collection for the upload in the Data Aggregator.

 <div style="text-align: center; margin-top: 50px; border: 5px solid #000; padding: 20px;">
   <p style="font-size: 20px;"><strong>What you are expected to have at the end of this step:</strong></p>